hphelion/documentation/devplatform/workbook/database/database.java.md

 3. If the file push was successful, you should see the new app in the list of available applications.
 4. The status of the application should be **Online**.
 Click the name of the application to launch it.
 5. In the upper right-hand corner, click **View App**.
-6. The result should be a page displaying some text after your app has connected to MySQL and executed a query.
+6. The result should be a page displaying some text after the app has connected the database and executed the query.

 [Exit Samples](/helion/devplatform/) | [Previous Sample](/helion/devplatform/workbook/helloworld/java/) | [Next Sample](/helion/devplatform/workbook/messaging/java/)